Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/workspaces.md

 A *workspace* is defined as an area required to do one's job.
 Nowadays, your workspace can be your office, desk, or even a coffee shop or your home.
 In IT, "workspace" is often used to refer to the area of a computer screen where you work and the way it is arranged.

-Traditionally, the workspace is an are used by a group of people who collaborate and support each other, working together towards a common objective.
+Traditionally, the workspace is an area used by a group of people who collaborate and support each other, working together towards a common objective.
 When it comes to collaboration, a combination of solid leadership, good communication, and access to the right resources can dramatically improve productivity.
 And Slingshot can help with that.

 ### So, what's a Slingshot workspace?